chef/chef-web-docs/content/custom_resources_notes.md

 looks like a library provider, but it is not.
-Chef internal resources do not inherit from `LWRPBase` and we've had to manually create resources directly through `Chef::Resource::File.new()`, we also have not been able to `use_inline_resources` and not had access to other niceties that cookbook authors have had access to for years now.
+Chef internal resources do not inherit from `LWRPBase` and we've had to manually create resources directly through `Chef::Resource::File.new()`, we also have not been able to

+TODO: `use_inline_resources` is the default and not had access to other niceties that cookbook authors have had access to for years now.
 We've got some modernization of internal Chef cookbook code now and resources like `apt_update` and `apt_repository` in core have started to be written